cl-ksuid

 cl-ksuid implements KSUIDs in Common Lisp.
 KSUIDs are short (20 byte or 27 base62 character) unique IDs composed of a 32-bit timestamp followed by 128 bits of randomness.
 Due to the timestamp, they are sortable by creation second.
 They are described further in A Brief History of the UUID.

-E.g. 0puTTYvbQvWBglQicRUWdOdKnt9
+E.g. 0puTTYvbQvWBglQicRUWdOdKnt9 or 0pw8wwIBsPD8yLcQS9rBSlIFet0.

-KSUIDs may be created with (make-instance 'ksuid)
+KSUIDs may be created with (make-instance 'ksuid); they can be

-printed to a character stream so long as *print-readably*
+printed to a character stream so long as *print-readably* is nil;

-their bytes may be extracted with the BYTES
+their bytes may be extracted with the BYTES reader.
+Finally, a

-string may be parsed as a KSUID with STRING-TO-KSUID
+string may be parsed as a KSUID with STRING-TO-KSUID.